Chernobyl disaster: Unexpected drop of the reactor power

 The test plan called for a gradual decrease in reactor power to a thermal level of 700–1000 MW, and an output of 720 MW was reached at 00:05 on 26 April.
 However, due to the reactor's production of a fission byproduct, xenon-135, which is a reaction-inhibiting neutron absorber, power continued to decrease in the absence of further operator action, a process known as reactor poisoning.
 In steady-state operation, this is avoided because xenon-135 is "burned off" as quickly as it is created, becoming the highly stable xenon-136.
-With reactor power reduced, high quantities of previously produced iodine-135 were decaying into the neutron-absorbing xenon-135 faster than the reduced neutron flux could "burn it off".
-Xenon poisoning in this context made reactor control more difficult, but was a predictable phenomenon during such a power reduction.
+However, with reactor power reduced, large quantities of previously produced iodine-135 decayed into the neutron-absorbing xenon-135 faster than the reduced neutron flux could "burn it off".
+Xenon poisoning in this context made reactor control more difficult but was a predictable phenomenon during such a power reduction.

 When the reactor power had decreased to approximately 500 MW, the reactor power control was switched from local automatic regulator to the automatic regulators, to manually maintain the required power level.
 AR-1 then activated, removing all four of AR-1's control rods automatically, but AR-2 failed to activate due to an imbalance in its ionization chambers.
 In response, Toptunov reduced power to stabilize the automatic regulators' ionization sensors.
 The result was a sudden power drop to an unintended near-shutdown state, with a power output of 30 MW thermal or less.
 The exact circumstances that caused the power drop are unknown.
 Most reports attribute the power drop to Toptunov's error, but Dyatlov reported that it was due to a fault in the AR-2 system.

 The reactor was now producing only 5% of the minimum initial power level prescribed for the test.
 This low reactivity inhibited the burn-off of xenon-135 within the reactor core and hindered the rise of reactor power.
 To increase power, control-room personnel removed numerous control rods from the reactor.
-Several minutes elapsed before the reactor was restored to 160 MW at 00:39, at which point most control rods were at their upper limits, but the rod configuration was still within its normal operating limit, with Operational Reactivity Margin (ORM) equivalent to having more than 15 rods inserted.
+Several minutes elapsed before the reactor was restored to 160 MW at 00:39, at which point most control rods were at their upper limits, but the rod configuration was still within its normal limit, calculated as equivalent to having more than 15 rods inserted.
 Over the next twenty minutes, reactor power would be increased further to 200 MW.

-The operation of the reactor at the low power level was accompanied by unstable core temperatures and coolant flow, and possibly by instability of neutron flux.
-The control room received repeated emergency signals regarding the low levels in one half of the steam/water separator drums, with accompanying drum separator pressure warnings.
-In response, personnel triggered rapid influxes of feedwater.
-Relief valves opened to relieve excess steam into a turbine condenser.